 Sure, you may save money over the next 5+ years, but after that, you may find that mortgage rates have surged.

 At that point, when your ARM is set for its first adjustment, it will most likely adjust higher.
 And potentially a lot higher.

 And let’s face it, five years can go by in the blink of an eye.

 Don’t Choose an ARM If You Can’t Handle the Higher Payment

 If you can’t handle that interest rate uncertainty, and don’t know if you’ll be selling before the adjustable period ends, an ARM probably isn’t a good choice right now.

 Once interest rates rise, you’ll be stuck with a larger monthly payment, or forced to refinance to stop the bleeding.

 Think of it this way.
 At the moment, affordability is a lot higher because interest rates are really low and home prices have fallen from their highs.

-In the future, assuming both home prices and interest rates rise, you may not qualify for a new mortgage.
-So you’ll be stuck with what you’ve got.
+In the future, assuming both home prices and interest rates rise, you may not qualify for a new mortgage, even if you loan amount goes down.
+So you could be stuck with what you’ve got.

-Would you rather be stuck in an ARM that’s constantly rising, or a fixed mortgage in the low 4% range?
+Would you rather be stuck in an ARM that’s constantly rising, or a fixed-rate mortgage in the low 4% range?